helgeho/ArchiveSpark/Readme.md

 An Apache Spark framework that facilitates access to Web Archives, enables easy data extraction as well as derivation.

+ArchiveSpark has been accepted as a full paper at [JCDL 2016](http://www.jcdl2016.org).
+If you use ArchiveSpark in your work, please cite this paper:
+*Helge Holzmann, Vinay Goel, Avishek Anand.
+ArchiveSpark: Efficient Web Archive Access, Extraction and Derivation.
+In Proceedings of the Joint Conference on Digital Libraries, Newark, New Jersey, USA, 2016 (to appear).*

 ### Build

 At the moment we do not provide binaries.
 In order to use ArchiveSpark, please compile it yourself using the SBT assembly plugin: